A-Test-Organization-Please-Ignore/.github/profile/README.md

 This page is for people who wish to develop, contribute, and compile the viewer themselves.
 We do not provide support for self compiling!

 # Looking for support or to report a bug?
-For support and bug reports, please visit our Jira at https://jira.firestormviewer.org/
+For support and bug reports, please visit our Jira at https://jira.firestormviewer.org/, or visit our self help wiki at https://wiki.firestormviewer.org/!